Why Destination Brands Need Different Rules Than Consumer Brands

 They should spend time in the place.
 Destination branding done remotely is destination branding done wrong.
 The strategist needs to walk the streets, eat at the restaurants, talk to the locals, and feel what makes the place distinctive.
 That can't be done from a Zoom call.

 They should build for flexibility, not just consistency.
-The deliverable shouldn't be a rigid brand guidelines PDF.
+The deliverable shouldn't be a rigid guidelines PDF.
 It should be a living system that accommodates seasonal variation, multi-audience expression, and the inevitable evolution of the place itself.

+Destination branding is harder than consumer branding -- not because the design is more complex, but because the strategic landscape is.
 At Made by Plume, destination and hospitality branding is our niche.
-We understand the stakeholder dynamics, the seasonal complexity, and the political realities that shape how a place presents itself to the world.
+After twenty-plus years in luxury hospitality, entertainment, and lifestyle work, we understand the stakeholder dynamics, seasonal complexity, and political realities that shape how a place presents itself to the world.
+That thinking runs through our work.
 If you're building or refreshing a destination brand, let's talk.